xcdl/xcdl.github.io-source/pages/about.md

 ### June 23rd, 2014

-A more or less complete set of specifications, based on *The eCos Component Writer’s Guide*, with multiple changes, was put together on this wiki.
+A more or less complete set of specifications, based on *The eCos Component Writer’s Guide*, with multiple changes, was put together on the XCDL MediaWiki site.

 ### August 25th, 2015

 The project wiki was migrated to GitHub Wiki.
-The initial version is still available from [SourceForge](http://xcdl.sourceforge.net/wiki/)
+The initial version is still available from [SourceForge](http://xcdl.sourceforge.net/wiki/).

 ### Oct 15th, 2015